chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 ---
 sidebar_position: 2
 ---
-# Entities and Queries
+# Data Access

+We're already previewed working with data in [Getting Started](getting started).
+Let's explain the data system a bit more.

-## Defining Entities
+## Defining Models

-Entities represent the domain objects of your application.
+Models represent the domain objects of your application.

 For example, in a blogging platform, you will have entities such as `BlogPost`, `BlogComment`, `Author`, and so on.

-We call the definition of these entities 'models'.

-To define an entity `User`, you can add the following TypeScript class to your existing models file:
+To define a `User`, you can add the following TypeScript class to a file in the `models/` directory:

 ```typescript title="models/models.ts"
 import { ChiselEntity, labels } from "@chiselstrike/api"